 There are many possible causes of growth delays, including:

 - deficiencies of growth hormones

 - problems with sex hormones

 - Down syndrome and other genetic disorders

 Growth delays may be most noticeable during infanthood, which is why it’s important to keep on schedule with well-child visits.
-At each visit, your child’s doctor will track growth.
-That allows the pediatrician to detect a problem right away.
+At each visit, your child’s pediatrician will track growth.
+That allows the doctor to detect a problem right away.

 Some tips to help boys ensure that they are growing healthily include:

 In general, boys tend to stop growing around the age of 16.
 Many factors can affect growth and, ultimately, height.
 These include environmental factors as well as genetics, nutrition, and physical activity levels.